Close Menu

 13 comments

 A reverse mortgage can be a viable solution for the right homeowner—primarily seeking a way to age in place effectively.
 These loans are available to people age 62 or older who have built up a substantial amount of home equity and allow borrowers to generate additional cash flow in retirement.
 However, a reverse mortgage can be the wrong decision in some circumstances.
-Here are some telltale signs a reverse mortgage may be a bad idea: You intend to move closer to family a few years later.
-If you want...
+Here are some telltale signs a reverse mortgage may be a bad idea: You intend to move closer to family...
 Read Full Article

 The Complete Guide to Understanding Reverse Mortgages